 Visit the Thai Elephant Care Centre in Mae Rim this morning.
-The centre is located in the beautiful Mesa Valley and is the peaceful retirement for elephants rescued from logging camps and elephant shows.
-You'll have the chance to meet one of their caretakers who will guide you through the centre, explaining about the care centre and its residents in more detail.
+The centre is located in the beautiful Mesa valley and is the peaceful retirement for elephants rescued from logging camps and elephant shows.
+Meet one of their caretakers, who will guide you through the centre, explaining about the centre and its inhabitants.

-Continue 90 minutes to Tha Ton, a small town by the Mae

-Kok River, and board your long tail motorboat for your cruise to Baan Pha Tai.
-Upon arrival, drive a further 2 hours to Chiang Rai where you may wish to take a walk around the night market before enjoying dinner at a local restaurant.
+Continue 90 minutes to Tha Ton, a small town by the Mae Kok River, and board your long tail motorboat for your cruise to Baan Pha Tai.
+Upon arrival, drive a further 2 hours to Chiang Rai and take a walk around the night market.

 Thai Elephant Care Centre - a care centre dedicated to looking after elderly elephants in their final stage of life.
-Please note that elephant rides are not permitted.
+Elephant rides are not permitted.